mgo-af/theme-vercel-root-route-prefix-repro/README.md

 ### What is currently happening

 In Vercel, we set the Root directory for this project to be `docs`.
-The build command runs the build command as expected.
+The build command runs the build command as expected, and we can successfully deploy to `this-project.vercel.app/docs-site-name`.

 Navigating to a path like `/docs-site-name/page-2` results in a 404, because there's a mismatch between the links on the site and the actual paths to the files.

-### What have you tried
+### What have you done so far

+1. _Set up the alias path_
-To create the path aliasing/redirect behavior we want (e.g., `/` redirects to `/docs-site-name`), in the consuming site's `gatsby-config.js` file, we set a `--prefix-paths` flag in the build script:
+   To create the path aliasing/redirect behavior we want (e.g., `/` redirects to `/docs-site-name`), in the consuming site's `gatsby-config.js` file, we set a `--prefix-paths` flag in the build script in the `/docs` directory:

 ```
 // package.json